NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/A/advancing-greater.md

 frequency:
 requirement: "Your last action or activity reduced an enemy to 0 Hit Points"
 trigger:
-mechanics: "You Stride up to 15 feet.
+mechanics: "You Stride up to you speed.
 This movement doesn't trigger reactions.
 You can Burrow, Climb, Fly, or Swim instead of Striding if you have the corresponding movement type."
 powerTitle2:
 actionEconomy2:
 type2: